raspberrypilearning/mood-indicator/en/step_3.md

 --- task ---

-At the end of your code, underneath your mood function definitions, add code to call your first function.
+**Test:** At the end of your code, underneath your mood function definitions, add code to call your first function.

-**Tip:** Make sure you new code is not indented.

-**Test:** Run your code to test the LED(s) work as expected.

 Update you new code to call your mood functions one at a time testing each one by running your code.